samuel-jimenez/GramEditor/docs/src/languages/php.md

 ## PHPDoc

-Zed supports syntax highlighting for PHPDoc comments.
+Tehanu supports syntax highlighting for PHPDoc comments.

 - Tree-sitter: [claytonrcarter/tree-sitter-phpdoc](https://github.com/claytonrcarter/tree-sitter-phpdoc)

 ## Setting up Xdebug

-Zed’s PHP extension provides a debug adapter for PHP and Xdebug.
+Tehanu’s PHP extension provides a debug adapter for PHP and Xdebug.
 The adapter name is `Xdebug`.
 Here a couple ways you can use it:

 ```json
 [